Virtual Language Learning at Monash University

 Dinner anyone?
 Anyone hungry for Chinese food?

 You are probably wondering what that has to do with online learning.
-The answer is everything, if your students are learning Chinese through language immersion in a virtual world.
-In this scenario, students shop and dine together learning how prepare a meal.
+The answer is everything if your students are learning Chinese through language immersion in a virtual world.
+In this scenario, students shop and dine together learning how to prepare a meal.

 Students are placed into pairs with one physically in the classroom and the other in the virtual world.
 Paired students communicate with each other throughout the exercise via voice and text and with non-player characters via Chinese character by text chat.
 Non-player characters are automated avatars scripted to give instructions or respond.
 The teacher is available either physically in the classroom or in the virtual world to provide support and monitor progression.

-In this lesson students participate in a tightly constructed virtual world role-play activity in Second Life.
+In this lesson, students participate in a tightly constructed virtual world role-play activity in Second Life.
 The activity is based on themes that appear in their main textbook and aimed at developing their Mandarin language communicative capabilities.
 Students can choose to participate in on-campus computer laboratories or from external locations.
-At the time of the tutorial, students login to the virtual world and are allocated into groups of two by the teacher, who is both in the physical classroom and in-world.
+At the time of the tutorial, students log in to the virtual world and are allocated to groups of two by the teacher, who is both in the physical classroom and in-world.

 The objective of the lesson is for students to make a bowl of soup dumplings in the kitchen of the virtual world restaurant.
-This requires students to utilize a range of previously learned vocabulary, phrases and sentence patters to ask the non-player character (NPC) hostess of the restaurant about what ingredients they needed, where they could buy the ingredients, and how to get there.
-They then follow those directions and go to a traditional farmers’ market and buy the ingredients from another NPC selling fruit, vegetables and meat.
-Finally students head back to the kitchen of the restaurant to complete the various stages of the set tasks and to make a bowl of soup dumpling on virtual stoves.
+This requires students to utilize a range of previously learned vocabulary, phrases, and sentence patterns to ask the non-player character (NPC) hostess of the restaurant about what ingredients they needed, where they could buy the ingredients, and how to get there.
+They then follow those directions and go to a traditional farmers’ market and buy the ingredients from another NPC selling fruit, vegetables, and meat.
+Finally, students head back to the kitchen of the restaurant to complete the various stages of the set tasks and to make a bowl of soup dumpling on virtual stoves.

 Language immersion through virtual world experiences drives a new level of student engagement.
 With the combination of virtual worlds and virtual reality, the applications in education for increasing student success rates and driving progression, are limitless.